 Good quality bags can be split into two camps.
-Firstly there are those that are used with an emphasis on protection, with the shell - and often sections of the inner - using highly water resistant fabrics.
+Firstly there are those that are used with an emphasis on protection, with the shell - and often sections of the inner - using highly water-resistant fabrics.
 These bags are intended for general purpose use, be it camping, climbing or expeditions.
 Shell materials like DriShell, DriLite, Endurance, Conduit and Epic are just about waterproof and very tough and go a long way to keeping their delicate insulation healthy, taking some of the stress out of using a down bag - revolutionizing the down market.
 These materials are more expensive and heavier than plain unproofed fabrics but the weight penalty and cost is worth it if your bag stays dry.

 The second category of bags is the ultra-light variety, where the shell materials are chosen for their gossamer-like weight.
 These fabrics can shave hundreds of grams off the total shell weight and also help the bag to loft and drape to the down’s maximum advantage.
 The drawbacks are that they are non-water resistant (they are coated with DWR but this is only cosmetic) and are far more fragile than full weight fabrics.
 Another drawback is that they are less down proof so you may get some feathers poking through the weave.
 If this happens don’t pull them out as this will make a small hole.
-Instead pull the feathers back through into the bag.
-For the weight obsessed mountaineers this is a sacrifice worth taking in order to shave a couple of hundreds grams off their backs and all that is required is a little more care.
+Instead, pull the feathers back through into the bag.
+For the weight-obsessed mountaineers, this is a sacrifice worth taking in order to shave a couple of hundreds of grams off their backs and all that is required is a little more care.

-* Neck baffles reduce the effect of convection drastically, stopping warm air escaping when shifting in the bag.
-The complexity and weight of the baffles depends on the intended use and temperature range of the bag.
-Some ultra light bags don’t feature a neck baffle and depend instead on just the draw cord around the face. * Zips add weight to the bag, both due to their own weight and the weight of the baffling and anti snag tape, seams etc. By losing the zip, or reducing its length you can save a great deal of weight.
+* Neck baffles reduce the effect of convection drastically, stopping warm air from escaping when shifting in the bag.
+The complexity and weight of the baffles depend on the intended use and temperature range of the bag.
+Some ultra light bags don’t feature a neck baffle and depend instead on just the draw cord around the face. * Zips add weight to the bag, both due to their own weight and the weight of the baffling and anti-snag tape, seams etc. By losing the zip, or reducing its length you can save a great deal of weight.
 The drawbacks are the bag is harder to vent, but this isn’t a problem on ‘summer’ weight bags.